Subject Participant Payments

 A separate discussion on payments to Human Subject Participant in clinical trials or research studies can be found by clicking here.

-If the department wishes to have the international individual receive the face value of the payment, regardless of the tax, then a request to have the payment "grossed up" must be made.
 The department needs only to write "GROSS UP" in a prominent place on the check request form.